6 Tips for Growing Your Small Business Using Social Media Influencer Programs

 Answering these questions will assist you in determining where your audience is congregating on social media and also what sort of content will connect with their needs and interests—and thus best assist you in promoting your business in an impactful influencer marketing campaign.

-These influencers are likely to be more familiar with their community than you are.
-They understand which types of posts generate the most engagement from their community and which ones do not.
+Influencers are going to be more familiar with their community than you are.
+They understand which types of posts generate the most engagement from their followers and which ones do not.

-Although they are working for your company, you should still give them some leeway (within reason) as to how they conceptualize specific campaigns.
+Although they are working for your company, you should still give them some creative freedom on how they conceptualize specific campaigns.
 Any redundant guidelines will only serve to limit the creative potential of your campaign.

 All an influencer should require is a campaign brief and periodic reviews to make sure everything is going as planned.